1 / 7

 Overview

-A spreading, semi-evergreen perennial in the family Asteraceae, native to Mexico and Central America.
-Plants form loose mounds 6–12 inches (15–30 cm) tall and 18–36 inches (45–90 cm) wide of slender, branching stems bearing small, lance-shaped to spoon-shaped leaves 0.5–1.5 inches (1.3–4 cm) long.
-From late spring through first frost, plants produce an almost uninterrupted succession of small daisy-like flower heads 0.5–0.75 inch (1.3–2 cm) across.
-Each flower head opens white with yellow disc florets, then ages through pink to purple-pink over several days, so plants carry flowers in all three color stages simultaneously, giving a soft, multicolored effect.
-Self-seeds prolifically in suitable conditions — between paving, in wall crevices, and on gravel — creating naturalized colonies that require little management.
-Hardy to approximately 23°F (-5°C); root-hardy to zone 5 in sheltered positions with good drainage.
-In zones 9–11, plants may remain in flower nearly year-round.
-The species is listed as invasive or potentially invasive in parts of the British Isles, New Zealand, and Australia.
+Erigeron karvinskianus is a spreading, semi-evergreen perennial in the family Asteraceae, native to Mexico, Guatemala, and Venezuela.
+Plants form loose mounds 6–12 inches (15–30 cm) tall and 18–36 inches (45–90 cm) wide of slender branching stems carrying small lance-shaped to spoon-shaped leaves 0.5–1.5 inches (1.3–4 cm) long.
+From late spring through first frost, plants carry an almost uninterrupted succession of small daisy-like flower heads 0.5–0.75 inch (1.3–2 cm) across.
+Each flower head opens white with a yellow disc and ages through pink to purple-pink over 3–5 days, so plants carry flowers in all three color stages simultaneously—a tricolor aging pattern rare in the daisy family.
+Self-seeding runs heavily in suitable conditions—between paving stones, in wall crevices, and on gravel—creating naturalized colonies that require minimal management.
+Cold hardiness reaches 23°F (−5°C) reliably, and the crown is root-hardy to zone 5 in sheltered positions with good drainage.
+In zones 9–11, flowering continues nearly year-round in mild years.
+The species has naturalized widely outside its native range and appears on invasive-plant watch lists in parts of the British Isles, New Zealand, and Australia, where mild coastal climates allow uncontrolled spread on walls, roadsides, and rocky coasts.

 Native Range